awslabs/aws-dynasync/.github/README.md

 - **write** *(default: undefined)*: `number` - Write capacity for a global secondary index

 ## Default Table Props
-Besides `tableName`, `partitionKey`, and `sortKey` which are set at the top level of the [SchemaTable](#schematable) object, any properties that can be passed to an AWS CDK DynamoDB L2 Construct can be overridden using the [SchemaTable](#schematable) `tableProps` field.
+Besides `tableName`, `partitionKey`, and `sortKey` which are set at the top level of each [SchemaTable](#schematable) object, any properties that can be passed to an AWS CDK DynamoDB L2 Construct can be overridden using the `tableProps` field of the [DynasyncProps](#dynasyncprops) object.
 If these properties aren't overridden, the table defaults are:
 ```ts
     const tableProps = {
         readCapacity: 5,